aitoroses/floxide/docs/adrs/0029-feature-based-crate-organization.md

 ### Implementation Approach

-1. Keep the root crate name as `flowrs` in Cargo.toml
+1. Keep the root crate name as `floxide` in Cargo.toml
 2. Add feature definitions that conditionally include subcrates
 3. Modify src/lib.rs to conditionally re-export modules based on enabled features
 4. Update examples to use the appropriate features